 When you switch from text to mathematics, the "T" changes to "M" on the toolbar, and the insert point changes to red and appears between brackets.
-Chapter 1 | Basic Techniques for Doing Mathematics

 - Interprets anything you type as mathematics, displaying it in red in the program window. - Italicizes alphabetic characters and displays numbers upright. - Automatically formats mathematical expressions, inserting correct spacing around operators such as + and relations such as =. - Advances the insert point to the next mathematical object when you press the spacebar.